E-vyatar/OOP-project/docs/backlog.md

 - to see all changes in real time for every user, so you can collaborate more easily and don’t have to keep hitting a refresh button to see if another user has done something

-### Epic 2: Advanced Requirements (In order of priority)
+### Epic 2: Multi-board

 As a **User** I want:

 - to view boards using a key (and password), so I can work on multiple boards which can be for different things
 - to create new boards and get that board’s key, so I can separate tasks for different projects for better organization (e.g. separate work and private chores).
 This way I can also make personalized boards.
-- to add a password to a board, so I can have private boards.
+- to add a password to a board, so I can share what I’m doing without risking someone destroying my board
-- to add details to a card  (second mock)
+- to remove a password, so I can allow anyone to modify my board

+### Epic 3: Board details

+As a **User** I want:

-- adding a description, so I can elaborate on what I mean with a task
+- to add a description, so I can elaborate on what I mean with a task
 - add a (potentially nested) task list, so I can split the tasks into sub-tasks to make cards seem more doable and encourage progress.
-- to use tags
+- (un)check an item on the tasklist, so I can (un)mark it as done

+### Epic 4: Tags

+As a **User** I want:

-- Create tags, so I can have more flexibility in describing and organizing cards
+- to create and delete tags, so I can have more flexibility in describing and organizing cards
-- Add tag to card, so I can specify the type of task it is and be able to retrieve it more easily later
+- Add and remove tags from/to cards, so I can specify the type of task it is and be able to retrieve it more easily later
 - Filter by tags (only cards with a certain tag will be visible), so I can more quickly find a specific card I’m looking for and/or to have a better overview of cards related to another card

-- to customize boards
+### Epic 5: Customization

+As a **User** I want:

-- add background color, to make them look nicer and/or to have a visual separation between boards
+- add background color to my board, to make them look nicer and/or to have a visual separation between boards
 - Specify tag color, to be able to visually distinguish between different tags for better organization

+### Epic 6: Keyboard shortcuts

+As a **User** I want:

 - to use keyboard shortcuts, to have a more efficient workflow

-- to protect write access to a board with a password, so I can share what I’m doing without risking someone destroying my board
+### Epic 7: Server management

 As a **host** I want: